SidneyNemzer/elm-firebase/docs/protocol/realtime-database.md

 }
 ```

-It appears that this is a data overrite (as opposed to a merge).
+It appears that this gives *all* the data for the specified path

 See the handler in [PersistentConnection.ts](https://github.com/firebase/firebase-js-sdk/blob/master/packages/database/src/core/PersistentConnection.ts#L602-L608)